phucide/Web-Application-Development/README.md

 # 5. CONCLUSION AND DISCUSSION
 ## 5.1 List of accomplished work
-1. The system allows Customers to create, log in and change password
+1. The system allows Customers to create, log in and change password.
-2. The system allows Customers to view products, search product, add product to shopping cart and check out
+2. The system allows Customers to view products, search product, add product to shopping cart and check out.
-3. The system allows Admin to view list of managed Customers and confirm Customers' account
+3. The system allows Admin to view list of managed Customers and confirm Customers' account.
 4. The system allows Admin to search for a specific customer, add product and confirm orders.

 ## 5.2 Strength and Weakness